It is a mental disorder characterized by the state of emotional tension and stress caused by exhausting working conditions.

-It is natural to go through periods of less pleasure with the work that is done.
+It is natural to go through periods of less pleased with the work done.

 But if this feeling doesn’t go away, persists even during time with friends and family, or if the individual is concerned about how they can escape work and projects altogether, it is a huge red flag that they could be suffering from burnout syndrome.

-In addition, burnout syndrome can lead to increased pessimism, the individual being less trusting of coworkers, friends and family, isolation and antisocial behavior, as well as the general feeling of being disconnected from people and their environment. .
+In addition, burnout syndrome can lead to increased pessimism, the individual being less trusting of coworkers, friends, and family, isolation and antisocial behavior, and the general feeling of being disconnected from people and their environment.

 A sense of ineffectiveness and lack of accomplishment

-Once the burnout syndrome reaches a certain level in the individual, it is certain that it will affect their work and how their own values are perceived in the workplace.
+Once the burnout syndrome reaches a certain level in the individual, it is inevitable that it will affect their work and how their values are perceived in the workplace.

-Apathy, helplessness, and even hopelessness may begin to develop, and this can lead the individual to feel ineffective and useless, and even frustrated and angry at their lack of productivity.
+Apathy, helplessness, and even hopelessness may begin to develop, which can lead the individual to feel ineffective and useless, and even frustrated and angry at their lack of productivity.